Summer Preparation: 8 Steps

 Daycare – Do you need to fill out any special permission forms?
 Will the care providers need any special warm-weather-related instructions?

-Camps – Are there medical records you’ll need to submit with the camp application?
+Camps – Are their medical records you’ll need to submit with the camp application?
 Will you need to meet with the camp director and/or staff to discuss your child’s needs?
 Printable “About My Camper Form.”

 Vacation – If you’re traveling for vacation this summer, which hotels are the most family friendly?
 Which activities and destinations have accommodations or special programs for children with special needs?